UW-Madison-DataScience/swcarpentry-workflows-in-practice/testing.md

     git add stats.py
     git commit -m "Adding assert to catch input errors"

-# Unit Tests
+# Edge Cases and Unit Tests

-## Edge cases

-We also need to start considering other ways that this function may break.
 One of the challenges of testing is to determine what the *edge cases* might be.
 Here are some cases that we might try for the mean function